Complex sales: Tools

 The primary tools for complex sales are customer relationship management (CRM) tools.
 Other important tools calculate the value of the sale - often in terms of the return on investment (ROI) or total cost of ownership (TCO).
 Another class of selling tools are configure, price and quote (CPQ).
 In some cases these tools are provided as part of a more comprehensive enterprise resource planning (ERP) system.

-Customer relationship management

-These tools track information about existing customers as well as prospective customers as the status of deals and potential deals.